jatinnxn/Diabetes-Prediction/README.md

 # Diabetes Prediction Using Machine Learning

-This project demonstrates how to build a machine learning model to predict diabetes using the Pima Indians Diabetes Database.
+This project demonstrates how to build a machine learning model to predict diabetes using Diabetes Database.
 The model is trained using a Decision Tree classifier and can be used to make predictions about whether a patient is likely to have diabetes based on various medical factors.

 ## Project Structure